In this guide, we’ll show you how to form a nonprofit corporation in New York and file for tax-exempt status.

 Insurance can help you to protect your nonprofit corporation from liability.
 Workers’ compensation insurance is required for all part-time and full-time workers.
 To be safe, it’s a good idea to talk with a professional insurance agent to make sure you get all the necessary coverage for your nonprofit.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain, our goal is to help you stay on the road to success.
+Whether you need a registered agent service or are looking to register a domain, our goal is to help you stay on the road to success.
 Check out our services and contact us today to see how we can help you grow your company.

 A nonprofit founder working as an employee is allowed to earn a salary for their work as long as it’s not excessive.
 However, the maximum salary for certain nonprofit executives in New York is $199,000.
 Whether this cap applies depends on the size of your corporation and whether it receives state money to supply services.